ktorn/completium-landing/docs/dapp-ideabox/ideabox1.md

 Note that all the information about the address is available though: when did it vote, for which idea and so on.

 The `register` entry point requires that the DApp chairman knows the identity that goes with the address in order to decide whether to register the address.
+The off-chain register process may consist for example in sending the chairmain an email with the address to register.

 :::info
 If voters use dedicated addresses, voters identity is only known by the DApp chairmain